 Herein, the development and characterization of a very low-cost, miniaturized direct cross-flow evaporative cooler is detailed.
 A simple steady-state finite difference model for the prediction of the water-side temperature profiles, outlet air conditions, and overall performance which accounts for temperature and velocity variations within the water film and makes use of empirical correlations to estimate the air-side heat and mass transfer coefficients is also presented.
 The numerical model, which may be palatable to undergraduate engineering students due to its simple nature, shows good agreement with measured water and air outlet temperatures, cooling rates, and efficiencies even with the inclusion of just a single, easily optimized fitting parameter.
 The performance of the evaporative cooler is evaluated over a wide range of water flow rates, air velocities, and initial water temperatures in a central composite fractional factorial design study, allowing the identification of synergistic and antagonistic interactions between operating parameters not often explored in the literature.
 Increases to the air velocity and temperature increase both the initial cooling rate and water-side efficiency, and a key synergistic interaction between the air velocity and initial water temperature is identified.
 Increasing the water flow rate is found to increase the initial rate but decrease the efficiency.
 Results obtained with the low-cost, miniaturized device agree remarkably well with experimental and numerical literature studies on larger-scale evaporative cooling towers and air-cooling devices.
 Thus, we conclude that the low-cost system and accompanying model will be useful for classroom applications, where it can be used to further students’ understanding of the complex heat and mass transfer phenomena occurring during evaporative cooling, better preparing them to design and optimize industrial systems, and for use as a low-cost, simple alternative to traditional larger-scale experimental laboratory apparatuses for preliminary, rapid testing of new packing materials, packing orientations, and other novel aspects of evaporative cooler development.

 Acknowledgements

-This work was supported by the National Science Foundation [grant DUE 1821578].
+This work was supported by National Science Foundation grant DUE 1821578.
 The authors acknowledge support from Eric Barrow of the Washington State University machine shop who assisted with prototype design and construction.

 References